 Jessica’s Story: Part Three

-However, being the kind of thoughtful young woman she was, Jessica had already started wondering what was going to screw it all up well before an anonymous car jumped the lights at a city intersection, collided with another, and then careered straight into a young crowd gathered outside a club.
+However, being the kind of thoughtful young woman she was, Jessica had already started wondering what was going to screw it all up well before an anonymous car ran the light at a city intersection, collided with another car, and then careered straight into a young crowd gathered outside a club.
 Jessica was standing in that crowd, along with a small group of her friends.

-Jessica went to the ER that night, red and blue lights flashing.
-Her friends, shocked but relieved, went home – something Jessica wouldn’t do for the best part of a couple of weeks.
+She went to the ER that night, red and blue lights flashing.
+Her friends, shocked but relieved, went home—something Jessica wouldn’t do for the best part of a couple of weeks.
 Her worst injury involved her left lung and her ribs on that side, and her recovery from that would never be fully complete.

 Percocet: Prescription-Only Opioid Painkillers